luisarizmendi/edge-demos/common/roles/setup_rh_edge-mgmt-node/README.md

 ### Create Vault Secret file

-In order to now passing your secrets in plain test, you should create a vault secrets file:
+Instead of passing your secrets in plain text, it's better that you create a vault secret file:

 ```bash
 mkdir vars